"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

 "Jessi, please.
 Do this for me.
 Stay.
 Be safe."

 "Kyle!
 No!"
-She yelled, panic and emotions exploding out of her.
-She angrily smacked away the tears in her eyes.
+She yelled, panic and other unwanted emotions exploding out of her.
+She angrily smacked away the tears that had begun to fall from her eyes.

 "Please, Jessi," he said softly, his sad, dejected look not leaving his face.

 "Please, promise.
-You'll be no good to anyone dead.
+You'll be no good to anyone if you're dead.
 They've got me for now, but I'll be back.
-Maybe in a week, maybe in two years.
-I'll be back though.
-I need you to stay strong for the Tragers.
-But don't tell them what happened to me.
+Maybe in a week, maybe in a couple years.
+I'll be back though, I promise.
+For now, I need you to stay strong for the Tragers.
+Don't tell them what happened to me.
 Tell them I left for a while.
 To – to find Foss.
 Tell them I love them and that they were the best family anyone could wish for.
-Please, tell Amanda about me, so that she won't have to wonder her whole life, and so that she can move on.
+And tell Amanda the truth about me.
+She deserves to know, so that she won't have to wonder her whole life, so that she can move on.
 And Jessi –"

-"I – I'll miss you."
-He pulled her into hug, squeezing her against his body.
+"I – I'll miss you," he choked, and pulled her into hug, squeezing her tight against his body.

 "Kyle, this can't be goodbye."

-He pulled back and stared into her eyes.
+He pulled away and met her tear-filled gaze.

-Suddenly his head moved forward, and his lips met Jessi's.
+Suddenly - almost unbidden - his head moved forward, and his lips met Jessi's.
 They kissed passionately for a minute, until he pulled away again.

 "Take care of yourself," he whispered, "And everyone else.
 I think you should go now.
-I feel like I'm going to wake up soon."
+I'm waking up."

 "Kyle," she sobbed.